stream-processing, kafka-streams, apache-flink, data-enrichment, real-time-analytics

 • Choose event-time semantics for deterministic, correct results

-• Size windows based on business requirements and resource constraints
+• Size windows based on business requirements, resource constraints, and latency tolerance

 • Handle late data with watermarks and grace periods

-Both Kafka Streams and Apache Flink provide robust join implementations with different trade-offs.
+Both Kafka Streams (3.x+) and Apache Flink (1.13+) provide robust join implementations with different trade-offs.
+Kafka Streams offers tight Kafka integration and simple deployment, while Flink provides advanced SQL support and sophisticated watermark handling.
 Select based on your ecosystem, operational preferences, and advanced feature requirements.

 Mastering these patterns unlocks the full potential of stream processing, enabling real-time analytics, contextual decision-making, and responsive applications that react to events as they happen.